 These triple chocolate protein cake bars are a high protein snack with three different kinds of chocolate making each bar feel indulgent yet healthy.

 Want to know the secret to having consistent motivation to workout?

-Things like these waiting for you either pre or post exercise.
+Things like this protein cake recipe waiting for you either pre or post exercise.

-I’m not even kidding when I tell you my mood went from slightly dreading my workout for the last two days (only because of the length of these phase 2 livefit workouts, not because I don’t like the program) to full out excited when I remembered these were in the fridge.
-Chocolate has that kind of affect.
+I’m not even kidding when I tell you my mood went from slightly dreading my workout for the last two days (only because of the length of these phase 2 livefit workouts, not because I don’t like the program) to full out excited when I remembered these protein bars were in the fridge.

 When chocolate is involved, that kind of thing happens I guess.